 You can try it for yourself: which teams need to be connected, for them to need fewer steps to the resource pool?

 What does the network of connections teach us?

-And if you’re wondering how the farthest indirect connections reach one another’s resources, it’s usually through emailing presentations or reports, or previous client/customer experiences.
+And, if you’re wondering how the farthest indirect connections reach one another’s resources, it’s usually through emailing presentations, reports, or previous client/customer experiences.

-Even something simple as water cooler conversations work — an employee will potentially share a successful team strategy, which their conversational partner (the indirect connection) will be able to recall and implement in their team’s time of need.
+Even something as simple as a water cooler conversation might work — an employee will potentially share a successful team strategy, which their conversational partner (the indirect connection) will be able to recall and implement in their team’s time of need.